milan-sony/mailer/README.md

 # Mailer

-A simple mail automation build for an company on `MERN Stack`
+A simple mail automation build for a company on `MERN Stack`

 ## Prerequisite